folio-org/mod-ncip/README.md

 #### Step 1: Update the toolkit.properties file
 Update the toolkit.properties file with the new service name pointing it to the class that you will create which will process the requests for this service:

+Note: Correct capitalization is important for this configuration.
+CheckinItemService did not work.
+CheckInItemService worked and it took a bit to figure out what the problem was.

 ![Illustrates updating the toolkit.properties file by adding a configuration for the Request Item Service](docs/images/newServiceToolkit.png?raw=true "Illustrates updating the toolkit.properties file")

 #### Step 2: Create the class you configured in step 1
 The new class should implement the Toolkit's interface for this service.
 In this example your new class would implement the RequestItemService interface.
 This means your class is required to have a 'performService' method as illustrated below.